iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 4 reviews"/>
 </p>

+> I would like to see a manual throttling option to help prevent the phone getting warm rather than decide for itself But this app should come with every phone.
+Simple to use, extremely worthwhile, and unobtrusive.<br> :date: __2020-12-05 10:58:23__

+> It is an interesting project.
+One improvement suggestion: more settings, specifically to be able to set times when it's allowed to run (e.g. overnight only).
+It is good that it only runs when plugged in (though that could also be a setting), but when it runs it does take quite a bit of processing power, and the phone runs warm - I would like it to only turn on when I'm genuinely not using the phone.<br> :date: __2020-12-04 17:13:15__

+> Any chance you can make your application compatible with Android TV and also the new Google TV with Chromecast?
+I certainly don't mind donating CPU time of my Google TV with Chromecast.
+It's left powered up 24/7/365.
+J just ask thaat if you do, that your app operates at the lowest priority to all other processes in the Google TV dongle.<br> :date: __2020-12-04 12:07:38__

+> A great way to donate to important scientific research without costing you extra money.<br> :date: __2020-12-01 22:19:48__

+> Its convenient & a great idea.
+It may be a bit too powerfull for my moto g3 as it has had to take time out to cool down.
+Raises the thought about damage, but I will continue.<br> :date: __2020-12-01 11:11:51__

 > App has stopped working since latest update.
 Just sits at zero all the time whether I'm on Wi-Fi or mobile data.
 Please fix it.<br> :date: __2020-11-28 00:59:02__